-For founders and investors, it’s time for some “real talk” about money
+For founders and investors, it’s time for some ‘real talk’ about money

 Code.org raises $12 million from Bill & Melinda Gates Foundation and others